 Requiring your tenants to have renter’s insurance would also cover relocation costs in the event of a fire or natural disaster.
 This benefit would keep your company from having to cover the costs of a hotel.
 It may be that you or your company just want the best for the tenants and want them to be covered even if it’s not your responsibility.

 Regardless of if you are a tenant or a landlord owning renters’ insurance can give you peace of mind that your possessions or your rental property are covered.
-On both sides of the renter’s insurance policy, the cost of lawsuits can be reduced or coved altogether.
+On both sides of the renter’s insurance policy, the cost of lawsuits can be reduced or covered altogether.
 It’s clear, when it comes to rental properties having renter’s insurance is the smart choice.

 Don Westerfeld has been active in the field of Insurance and Financial Planning since 1997.
 Don grew up in Indiana later moving to Lakeland Florida where he continues to reside with his wife and children.
 When he’s not in the office you can find him enjoying the great outdoors.
 He has served on several charitable business and non-profit organizations and continues to provide guidance, advice and support to local charities.